s-akinfiev/Learn2code/README.md

 *You see a couple of scripts, just like the AI has promised.
 Just reminding you to record all the commands you use (quest6.sh) and the results of their work in the repository.*

 _**== Quest 6 received.
 Using scripts from the ai_help folder and bash commands, create the main.key file.
+Place it and the key folder in the src/ai_help directory.
 Record all the commands you use in src/quest6.sh.
 Put all changes under version control. ==**_

 ***LOADING…***